kevinbirch/sched/README.md

 - You can configure most of the options of an event using these controls but location, repetition, free/busy and invitees are not supported.
 - Marking an event as all day automatically changes the units of the event duration from "hours" to "days".
-- All day events will still show a time component in the state date/time field, but it will be ignored.
+- All day events will still show a time component in the start date/time field, but it will be ignored.

 ## Colophon